Jeevan5955/Django-RabbitMQ-Celery/README.md

    b) reacting to lots of web requests at once and distributing the load

    c) keepiung multiple processes of the web application running

+#### Configuration of Gunicorn

+Create and open a systemd service file for Gunicorn with sudo privileges in your preferred text editor.
+The service filename should match the socket filename with the exception of the extension:

+`sudo nano /etc/systemd/system/webapp.service`